We are so glad you are here!

 Are you a Licensed Clinician Ready to be a supervisor?

 We would love to have you in our program.
-Most of the other training programs in Oregon cost about 500.00 for the 30 hour training course and then you have to pay for supervision of supervision.
+Most of the other training programs in Oregon cost about 500.00 for the 30 hour training course.
 Because of the grant we are able to offer this for free in 2023!

 Are you a Professional Counselor Associate or Psychologist Resident that wants to be a supervisor someday?